nixworks/public/news/2007/08/18/index.md

 ##### Atlas Jet
 ### [ An Atlas Jet plane en route from Nicosia in Cyprus to Istanbul in Turkey is hijacked.
 Some passengers were freed while the plane refueled in Antalya in southern Turkey.
 All 142 people escape unhurt while the hijackers surrender. ](/news/2007/08/18/an-atlas-jet-plane-en-route-from-nicosia-in-cyprus-to-istanbul-in-turkey-is-hijacked-some-passengers-were-freed-while-the-plane-refueled-i.md)
-_Context: Turkey, Nicosia, Antalya, Cypriot, Atlas Jet, aircraft piracy, Istanbul_
+_Context: Antalya, Cypriot, Nicosia, Turkey, Istanbul, aircraft piracy, Atlas Jet_

 ##### Coal miner
 ### [ Rescuers race to reach over 180 coal miners trapped in two flooded mines in Shandong province in China. ](/news/2007/08/18/rescuers-race-to-reach-over-180-coal-miners-trapped-in-two-flooded-mines-in-shandong-province-in-china.md)